-- 2 Start with one of the ZMB default profiles (they are already optimized for imaging with a particular objective). - Expand the "Default Scan Profiles" menu and select a "FL default ZMB" profile according to the objective you wish to use. - ⚠ Be aware that two profiles are available per objective.
-Select the one that shows the right excitation wavelengths for your fluorochromes (e.g. either with 555 nm or 594 nm). - Mark one representative slide of your experiment to adapt the settings of the profile. - Capture a preview image by clicking on "Start Preview Scan".
+- Start with one of the ZMB default profiles (they are already optimized for imaging with a particular objective). - Expand the "Default Scan Profiles" menu and select a "FL default ZMB" profile according to the objective you wish to use. - Mark one representative slide of your experiment to adapt the settings of the profile. - Capture a preview image by clicking on "Start Preview Scan".